percona/pmm-doc/docs/using/backup_mongo.md

         For more information, see [Restore a backup](https://docs.percona.com/percona-backup-mongodb/usage/restore.html) topic in the PBM documentation.

-    - For PITR backups, run the `pbm restore` command:
+    - For PITR backups, run the following command:

       ```yaml
         pbm list